hasauino/auto_stamp/README.md

 # auto_stamp
-Auto Stamp is a desktop application that can be used to stamp all `pdf` documents in a chosen folder, using a chosen stamp image.
+Auto Stamp is a desktop application that can be used to stamp all documents in a chosen folder, using a chosen stamp image.

 <img src="doc/imgs/overview.png" alt="overview" style="zoom:50%;" />